December 29, 2014

 - Taking care around shared-use items and surfaces

 Finally, we should make a pitch for food safety–especially at this festive time of year.
-Our USDA does a great job on this front.
+Our CDC does a great job on this front.
 Some key points include:

 - Clean — Wash hands and surfaces often.